 Ashby Minutemen

-Nathan Davis was born in Concord MA April 25, 1744 the son of Thomas and Sarah.
-He married Mary Blood of Groton on May 28, 1767 and they had 12 children and lived in Ashby.
-On April 19, 1775, he served as a private with Capt.
-Samuel Stone’s company of minutemen in Col. William Prescott’s regiment and served for 10.5 days.
-Mary Blood Davis died in 1812 in Cambridge at 67.
-Nathan married Mary Proctor Carver in Westford in 1813.
-Nathan died January 15, 1817 at 72.
+Nathan Davis was born to Thomas and Sarah Davis on April 25, 1744, in Concord, Massachusetts.
+He married Mary Blood from Groton on May 28, 1767, and they successfully raised 12 children while living in Ashby.
+On April 19, 1775, Nathan decisively joined Captain Samuel Stone's company of minutemen within Colonel William Prescott's regiment, serving for 10.5 days.
+Mary Blood Davis passed away in 1812 in Cambridge at 67.
+In 1813, Nathan confidently married Mary Proctor Carver in Westford.
+He passed away on January 15, 1817, at 72.

 Gravestone design: Weeping Willow and Urn